Methodology

 Transparency

-Material changes to the methodology — adding or removing a prompt, switching engine models, changing run cadence — are logged here with the effective date.
-The last few entries:
+Material changes to the methodology — adding or removing a prompt, switching engine vendors, changing run cadence — are logged here with the effective date.
+The most recent entry:

 If a methodology change might alter how you interpret earlier data, we will note it in the relevant weekly post and link back to this page.